 Through this process, volatile compounds are separated by their molecular weight and individual boiling point, leaving less volatile and undesirable compounds behind.
 A distillate may be passed through this process multiple times to create an even more pure substance.
 What remains in a THC/CBD distillation is a clear and translucent viscous sap that resembles ultra-refined honey in consistency and hue.

-At SECRET NATURE we utilize Super Critical CO2 extraction methods in order to produce the highest quality CBD products.
+At Secret Nature we utilize Super Critical CO2 extraction methods in order to produce the highest quality hemp flower and CBD products.
 Our goal is to create cannabidiol extracts which are 100% pure and free of any foreign contaminants.
 All hemp plant material used in our extracts is grown 100% organically and pesticide free.

 Our cannabis terpene extracts are 100% pure terpenes and contain absolutely NO THC.

 A mature cannabis plant is known to contain hundreds of identifiable cannabinoids, terpenes, and flavonoids, each responsible for playing a role in interacting with our endocannabinoid systems.